Albanian nationalism

 Contemporary Albanian nationalism has high levels of support among ethnic Albanians within the Balkans and especially in the diaspora.
 It has come to serve as a force for unity, celebration and promotion of Albanian culture and identity.
 Furthermore, it has tried to serve as a political tool in securing pan-Albanian interests in the Balkan region and abroad, as seen with the high level of cooperation between Albania and Kosovo, unity among Albania's diverse religious communities, cooperation between diaspora communities and their homelands and pan-Albanian external lobbying.

 In response to Kosovo's independence, foreign relations, policy impositions by the European Union, relations with neighbours such as Serbia and growing assimilation in the diaspora, Albanian nationalism has become an important tool in promoting and protecting Albanian values, identity and interests.
 For example, Albanian nationalism has featured prominently in sport since Kosovo was admitted to FIFA and UEFA.
 Since admission there have been debates questioning whether there is one ‘national team’ or two, whether Kosovo-born fans should remain loyal to the Albanian side or embrace the Kosovo side and Kosovar symbolism and how Albanians cope with having two predominately ethnic Albanian states.

-While some sectors and adherents of contemporary Albanian nationalism do feature irredentism, advocacy and calls for justice relating to past grievances the overall ideology and movement has evolved to become primarily civic and cultural.
-This form of civic nationalism aims to unite the ethnic group, strengthen the political situation in Albania, Kosovo and North Macedonia and ensure that language, culture, traditions and identity remain intact, especially seeing Albanians as constituting a large diaspora.
-Often Albanian nationalism is merely recognised as Albanian patriotism, which Albanians like other Balkan peoples, take seriously and adhere to proudly.